niccolozanotti/AI4climate.science-vault/wireguard server.md

 ```
 ## Get a static IP address

-If not having access to a static IP address (many ISP offer that as a paid service)
+If you don't have a static IP address at your disposal (many [ISP](https://en.wikipedia.org/wiki/Internet_service_provider) offer that as a paid service) a workaround is to configure a [DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS) service like [noip](https://www.noip.com/) on your router.
+Personally, owning a domain at Clouflare I opted for their [API](https://developers.cloudflare.com/api/resources/dns/subresources/records/methods/update/) which dynamicall
 ## Install necessary packages
 ```shell
 opkg update